wso2/docs-is/en/includes/guides/authentication/jit-user-provisioning.md

     ```

     !!! note
-        For more information on this script, refer the [sign-in option based conditional authentication script]({{base_path}}/guides/authentication/conditional-auth/sign-in-option-based-template/#how-it-works).
+        For more information on this script, refer to the [sign-in option-based conditional authentication script]({{base_path}}/guides/authentication/conditional-auth/sign-in-option-based-template/#how-it-works).